rabeeajahangir/booksearch-engine/README.md

 Visit the deployed link, click [here](https://powerful-hamlet-00082.herokuapp.com/)

 ## Contribution:
-tarter code provided by The Coding Bootcamp
+Starter code provided by The Coding Bootcamp
 [Rabeea Jahangir](www.github.com/rabeeajahangir) contributed code for implementing the Apollo Server, applying middleware, mutations and queries to fetch the GraphQL API and deploying to Heroku.

 ## Screenshots: